cduck/cirqtools/README.md

 `cirqtools.ClassicalSimulator` will efficiently simulate any classical reversible circuit (any circuit containing gates whose unitaries are permutation matrices).

-`cirqtools.FeynmanPathSimulator` is an inefficient attempt attempt at a Feynman Path-based simulator.
+`cirqtools.FeynmanPathSimulator` is an inefficient attempt at a Feynman Path-based simulator.